CanadaKimchi/fixed_seoul_restaurant/README.md

 ## Features

 - **Menu Showcase**: Explore the diverse range of Korean dishes with detailed descriptions and images.

-- **Ambiance Gallery**: Take a virtual tour of the restaurant's ambiance through a captivating image gallery.

-- **Latest Offerings**: Stay updated on the latest promotions, events, and special dishes available at Seoul Restaurant.

 - **Contact Information**: Easily find the restaurant's contact details and location for reservations or inquiries.